cn0047/stash/ed/php.laravel/README.md

 * Facades - "static" interface to classes that are available in the application's service container.
 * Contracts - a set of interfaces that define the core services provided by the framework.
 * Response Macros - custom response that you can re-use.
+* Collections - provides a fluent, convenient wrapper for working with arrays of data.

 ## Controller